microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 1. Maintain repair data for the subtree in question.
-2. Send a repair data refresher alongside any edit that affects the subtree in question, similarly to the refresher sent in undo scenarios.
+2. Send a repair data refresher alongside any edit that affects the subtree in question, similarly to how a refresher is sent in undo scenarios.

 #1 is harder than it sounds because it requires determining which of possibly many deleted subtrees may be of interest to the local client.
-In principle, any local branch that was forked from the trunk before the deletion of a subtree may include edits for that subtree, or may in the future start include such edits.
+In principle, any local branch that was forked from the trunk before the deletion of a subtree may include edits for that subtree, or may in the future start including such edits.
 This implies that none of the repair data for such edits could be collected.

 In addition to branches, one must also consider any anchors (on any and all branches) that point to nodes within the deleted subtrees.